SirIgnaz/Deep-Live-Cam/README.md

     stability.
 The application will automatically cap execution threads to `1` when these providers are selected.
 -   GFPGAN face enhancement falls back to CPU by default when DirectML is in use because torch-directml cannot run the model reliably.
+This fallback can appear to "hang" on high-resolution media because CPU inference is significantly slower—the UI may seem idle until the first frame completes.
-Set the environment variable `DLC_ALLOW_DIRECTML_FACE_ENHANCER=1` to opt into the experimental DirectML path.
+    Set the environment variable
+    `DLC_ALLOW_DIRECTML_FACE_ENHANCER=1` to opt into the experimental DirectML path if you want to try GPU acceleration instead.
+-   You can now switch the face enhancer backend at runtime.
+For AMD/DirectML workflows that should stay on the GPU, run with `--face-enhancer-backend codeformer-onnx` (or set `DLC_FACE_ENHANCER_BACKEND=codeformer-onnx`).
+The first launch will download the CodeFormer ONNX weights automatically, and inference uses the DirectML execution provider when available.

 **OpenVINO™ Execution Provider (Intel)**